Starting date: January 2021

 Work Programme

-The Onco-Metabolomics Team (OMB) is a multidisciplinary team that fosters close collaboration between analytical chemists, epidemiologists, and statisticians to conceptualize and implement metabolomics-driven molecular epidemiology studies.
-OMB investigates the role of metabolic perturbations, nutritional and dietary factors, and the exposome in cancer development.
-OMB implements liquid chromatography–mass spectrometry (LC-MS)-based metabolomics assays to measure metabolites in various biospecimens from epidemiological, clinical, and experimental studies.
+The Onco-Metabolomics Team (OMB) fosters multidisciplinary collaborations between epidemiologists, analytical chemists, and statisticians to conceptualize and implement metabolomics-driven molecular epidemiology studies.
+OMB investigates the role of metabolic perturbations, nutritional and dietary factors, and the exposome in cancer development, and develops and implements liquid chromatography–mass spectrometry (LC-MS)-based metabolomics assays to measure metabolites in various biospecimens from epidemiological, clinical, and experimental studies.

-OMB’s primary focus is to study metabolite variations directly associated with cancers and cancer-related outcomes, such as obesity and metabolic dysfunction.
-OMB also aims to improve the understanding of underlying molecular mechanisms of cancer development by identifying exogenous and endogenous biomarkers of cancer risk factors among dietary, lifestyle, environmental, and metabolic exposures.
+OMB’s primary focus is to study the link between metabolites and cancers and cancer-related outcomes, such as obesity and metabolic dysfunction.
+OMB also aims to improve the understanding of underlying molecular mechanisms of cancer development by identifying exogenous and endogenous biomarkers at the crossroads between dietary, lifestyle, environmental, and metabolic exposures and cancer risk.

-Major areas of research interest include assessing the roles of (i) dietary and lifestyle exposures, (ii) the gut microbiome, including its composition and functionality, (iii) the gut–liver axis (the bidirectional interaction between the gut and the liver and its metabolic impacts), and (iv) metabolic dysfunction (disruption of normal metabolic processes) in the development of cancers, particularly those of the gastrointestinal tract.
+Major areas of research include assessing the roles on cancer risk of (i) dietary and lifestyle exposures, (ii) the gut microbiome, including its composition and functionality, (iii) the gut–liver axis, by examining the metabolic impact of the interaction between the gut and the liver, and (iv) metabolic dysfunction in the development of cancers, particularly those of the gastrointestinal tract.

-OMB collaborates closely with other teams in NME and within IARC, as well as with large international networks of cancer and metabolic epidemiology.
+OMB collaborates closely with other Research Teams in NME and within IARC, as well as with large international networks of cancer and metabolic epidemiology.
+OMB’s training activities in epidemiology and metabolomics include long- and short-term hosting of early-career and visiting scientists.

 Team Composition